A practice for listening to the land — before you build, plant, restore, or commit.

 For nomads figuring out where they actually belong.
 For newcomers who moved somewhere and don't know what they have yet.
 For anyone responsible for land who needs to understand it before making decisions.

-The practice is deceptively simple yet profound.
-It will meet you where you are and guide you.
+The practice is deceptively simple.
+It will meet you where you are.

 "Just wanted to say how powerful these 'Earth' reflections have been for me.
 I've lived in this village for 25 years and have felt completely new and different things about my home.
 I can completely see how useful this would be if you're nomadic or unrooted/ungrounded in some way for feeling belonging."